QtaWeon/greentrition_app/README.md

 ## Privacy

-Your data is handled with care.
+The data is handled with care.
 User data is anonymized and securely stored within MongoDB.
 Product information is gathered through ethical data mining practices.

 *This repository contains the Flutter app source code.
 The backend and data mining code are kept private for security reasons.*